PathologyDataScience/HistomicsML2/docs/data-create.rst

     Patch size of each superpixel.
 Range is [8, 512] (default 128).

   --usePCAmodel
-    'true' if re-using an exsiting PCA transformation.
-When applying a trained model to a new dataset (inference) the PCA transform from the training dataset should be re-used. 'false' to generate a new PCA transformation (default 'true').
+    'true' to use an existing transform for inference (default 'true').
+Setting 'true' requires copying the existing .pkl file to the base directory and setting parameter 'inputPCAModel'.
+Setting 'false' generates a new PCA transformation with default filename 'pca_model_sample.pkl'.

   --inputPCAModel
-    Path to .pkl file defining existing PCA transformation.
+    Path and filename of .pkl for PCA transformation as mounted in the Docker container.

   --inputSlidePath
     Path to the directory of input slides as mounted in the Docker container.
 Typically '/dataset/svs/'.